NVR stands for Non-violent Resistance .

 In the course of the program or in the individual work with a family, above concepts are applied to particular needs of a family.
-Please do go to the blog section where all the principals and their application are explained (going to be explained in weekly installments).
+Please do go to the blog section where all the principals and their application are explained.

 Didn’t we have enough of the psychological tools to help parents and children to alleviate their suffering or help them to develop necessary interpersonal skills?

 Indeed there are many useful approaches and I would advocate using all of the classic parenting practices, as long as they work!